yandex-cloud/docs/en/_tutorials/routing/web-service.md

 ### Create a security group for a VPN {#create-vpn-sg}

-For a VPN to work properly, allow traffic to be received and transmitted to UDP ports `500` and `4500` from an external network.
+For a {% if lang == "ru" and audience != "internal" %}[VPN](../../glossary/vpn.md){% else %}VPN{% endif %} to work properly, allow traffic to be received and transmitted to UDP ports `500` and `4500` from an external network.
 This is necessary to use the IPSec tunnel.
 You should also allow traffic to pass between the subnets of your virtual network and the network on the remote site.

 {% list tabs %}